 NSDA will support permitting reforms that streamline regulatory processes, reduce project delays, and lower costs associated with infrastructure development and maintenance, while maintaining a balanced approach that respects environmental protections.

-Resilience, and and Disaster Recovery
+Disaster Resilience, Readiness, Response, and Recovery

 NSDA supports strengthening the resilience of special districts and the communities they serve.
 This includes advocating for federal programs and initiatives that would improve disaster preparedness and response, support local emergency management needs, and provide resources for infrastructure hardening, risk assessment, and recovery efforts.

-Wildfire Mitigation and Forest Management

 NSDA supports policies and partnerships with stakeholders to advance shared goals for all disaster-impacted and disaster-prone special districts.
 NSDA also endorses policies that provide federal land management agencies with enhanced tools to facilitate effective forest management, forest restoration, and post-fire and water quality mitigation efforts.

-Water Infrastructure

-NSDA will broadly support and promote programs aimed at strengthening water infrastructure, conservation efforts, groundwater recharge, recycling, and storage solutions.
-Additionally, NSDA will advocate for sound policies and strategic investments to address challenges facing drought-impacted communities, major river basins, and vital watersheds.

 Farm Bill